Model-Based Reinforcement Learning with Multi-Task Offline Pretraining: Method

-where the true actions are sampled from the $N$ source domains with the highest similarity weights produced by the online and offline world models jointly (Lines 9--10 in Alg. \ref{algo:algorithm}).

-\myparagraph{Behavior learning with generative action guidance} We utilize an actor-critic algorithm to learn the policy over the predicted future state and reward trajectories.
-As shown in \cref{fig:method}, we use the action generation model $G_\theta$ to promote policy learning, which \textit{1) provides an efficient indication when a strong correlation exists between the source and target domains, and 2) expends exploration of action space when there is little correlation between them.} The parameters in $G_\theta$ are frozen at this stage.
-Notably, instead of using the output of $G_\theta$, we use the feature of $G_\theta$ before output, which is more informative.
-We modify the action model and the value model as follows: where $H$ is the imagination time horizon.
-Similar to the process of behavior learning, we also utilize the action generation model $G_\theta$ to distill prior knowledge from source domains.
-As shown in Line 22 in \cref{algo:algorithm}, the agent draws actions from the action model to interact with the environment based on current states $e_i$ and distilled knowledge $G_\theta(e_i)$.
+We utilize an actor-critic algorithm to learn the policy over the predicted future state and reward trajectories.
+As shown in Fig. \ref{fig:method}, we use the action replay model $G_\theta$ to promote policy learning, which \textit{1) provides an efficient indication when a strong correlation exists between the source and target tasks}, and \textit{2) expends exploration of action space when there is little correlation between them.} The parameters in $G_\theta$ are frozen at this stage.
+Reusing the similarity weights learned in dynamics transfer, we can dynamically select task label $k$ with the highest confidence to generate action guidance.
+We exclusively employ the decoder $D_{\theta2}$ of action generation model $G_\theta$ to replay source-domain actions, which takes the state $e_t$ of the student model and the selected task label $k$ with highest confidence as inputs.
+We modify the actor model and the value model as follows:

+where $H$ is the imagination time horizon and $\gamma$ is the reward discount.
+The actor model is optimized to maximize the value estimation, while the value model is optimized to approximate the expected imagined rewards.
+The training target for the value model is:

+where $\lambda$ equals to $0.95$.
+Similar to the process of behavior learning, we also utilize the action replay model $G_\theta$ to draw action from the actor model during policy deployment.
+As shown in Lines 20-21 in \cref{algo:algorithm}, the action guidance is dependent on current states $e_i$ and the source task label with the highest domain-similarity weights, which may evolve over time.